 - P - (Physical health and managing illness) - take medications as prescribed, doctor visits, tend to your needs when sick

 - L - (Limit screen time) - “doom-scrolling” and the comparison traps of social media can take a toll

 - E - (Exercise) - move your body in ways you enjoy on a regular basis

 - A - (Avoid substances) - over-indulgence in alcohol and other substances can affect us negatively

 - S - (Sleep) - consistent sleep and wake hours, bedtime routines, try for at least 6 hours a night

 - E - (Eating) - nutritious foods, eating regularly throughout the day

 - Relaxation Techniques.
 Taking regular time to relax our mind and body helps manage daily stressors.
 It can also bring relief when we feel overwhelmed with emotions.
 Practice these techniques before going into a situation that usually triggers anger.
 Feeling physically relaxed and in a calm state of mind can be beneficial when we know we might be triggered.
-Here are a couple to try:
+Here is a couple to try: